konradhy/battlearena/README.md

 - **Clerk**: For user authentication and management.
 [Sign up for Clerk](https://clerk.dev).
 - **Convex**: To store and manage game data in a real-time database.
 [Create a Convex account](https://www.convex.dev).
 - **OpenAI**: To access AI models for text generation and learning components.
 [Get your OpenAI API Key](https://openai.com).

+Don't forget to star this repo if you found it interesting